Lyssers/poormancopy/README.md

 ```
 36 Seconds

 As expected gnu coreutils cp is faster, but other times pmcp holds up.
-A smarter algorithm for block size picking could do well.
+A smarter algorithm for block size picking could probably improve performance.